Biennial Review

 Dean of Students

-• The Office of the Dean of Students has trained over 1500 students to be Bystander Certified by the nationally recognized program “Step UP”.
-This program geared toward students, discusses the correlation between alcohol use and sexual assault, as well as how to recognize the signs of alcohol abuse by friends, teammates, and other student organization members.
+• This program is geared toward students, discusses the correlation between alcohol use and sexual assault, as well as how to recognize the signs of alcohol abuse by friends, teammates and other student organization members.

 Police Department